 The Meaning Of Your Steps

 - Fast Strides means a longer life.
-Research has shown that people who are more than 65 years old tend to walk faster.
+Research (check at Mom365 too) has shown that people who are more than 65 years old tend to walk faster.
 Walking on a fast speed means you’ll live a long life, although you can’t expect to stretch your years if you force yourself to walk quickly.
 Perhaps it is because people who walk slowly may indicate some health issues.

 - Walking With A Limp might be a sign of osteoarthritis, a condition characterized by calcific depositions in the knee and other joints.
 With this arthritic disease, you may be walking in favor of one foot, or your legs may buckle when they’re tired.
 If you don’t have an existing condition, then the limp may just be because of a current injury.